Self Driving Cars

 Uber and the US National Transportation Safety Board (NTSB) have been jointly investigating what caused the test vehicle to hit Elaine Hertzberg, 49, as she pushed her bicycle across a road in Tempe, Arizona on the night of March 18.

-The Information claims the car's sensors detected Herzberg, but that its software decided not to react immediately.
-This, it is reported, was a result of how the software had been tuned to ignore false positives, like plastic bags floating out in front of the car.
-Unfortunately, one of the sources said Uber executives believe the software used in this incident had been tuned too far in that direction, causing the car to not react properly when seeing Hertzberg.
+The Information claims the car's sensors detected Herzberg but that its software decided not to react immediately.
+This, it is reported, resulted from how the software had been tuned to ignore false positives, like plastic bags floating out in front of the car.
+Unfortunately, one of the sources said Uber executives believe the software used in this incident had been tuned too far in that direction, causing the car not to react properly when seeing Hertzberg.

-Uber said in a statement: "We're actively cooperating with the NTSB in their investigation.
+Uber said: "We're actively cooperating with the NTSB in their investigation.
 Out of respect for that process and the trust we've built with NTSB, we can't comment on the specifics of the incident.
-In the meantimes, we have initiated a top-to-bottom safety review of our self-driving vehicles program, and we have brought on former NTSB chair Christopher Hart to advise us on our overall safety culture.
+In the meantime, we have initiated a top-to-bottom safety review of our self-driving vehicles program and brought on former NTSB chair Christopher Hart to advise us on our overall safety culture.
 Our review is looking at everything from the safety of our system to our training processes for vehicle operators, and we hope to have more to say soon."

-The incident raises serious concerns about the development of autonomous cars, and in particular the testing of these vehicles on public roads, as Waymo, General Motors, Toyota, Lyft and many other firms race to create fleets of robotic taxis without drivers.
+The incident raises serious concerns about the development of autonomous cars and, in particular, the testing of these vehicles on public roads.
+Waymo, General Motors, Toyota, Lyft, and many other firms are racing to create fleets of robotic taxis without drivers.

-Waymo, owned by Google parent Alphabet, announced in November 2017 that it soon plans to offer fully driverless rides to passengers in Arizona - that is, rides in a vehicle which has no safety driver behind the wheel.
-Meanwhile, only last week Lyft, a major rival to Uber, began operating an autonomous taxi service in Las Vegas, albeit one where a safety driver sits behind the wheel at all times.
+Waymo, owned by Google parent Alphabet, announced in November 2017 that it plans to offer fully driverless rides to passengers in Arizona soon —that is, rides in a vehicle with no safety driver behind the wheel.
+Meanwhile, only last week, Lyft, a major rival to Uber, began operating an autonomous taxi service in Las Vegas, albeit one with a safety driver behind the wheel at all times.

 Like GearBrain on Facebook